 While stimulant withdrawal may not be as severe as the process of detoxing from other substances such as benzodiazepines, because some of the symptoms, particularly the psychological ones, can be so intense and often unpredictable, detoxing at a professional medical detox center is the recommended first step of stimulant withdrawal treatment.

-Being treated for stimulant withdrawal at a detox center as opposed to at home ensures your safety with around the clock medical supervision, which can often be the difference between life and death, especially when experiencing symptoms such as depression, insomnia, and suicidal behavior in combination.
+Being treated for stimulant withdrawal at a detox center as opposed to at home ensures your safety with around the clock medical supervision, which can often be the difference between life and death.
+This is critical, especially when experiencing symptoms such as depression, insomnia, and suicidal behavior in combination.